About your rates

 3. We will embrace the concept of a 20-minute neighbourhood, support the ongoing process of decentralisation and support people to live and work locally.

-4. We are progressive, inclusive and prioritise the wellbeing of all members of our community.
+4. We are progressive and inclusive and prioritise the wellbeing of all members of our community.

 5. Our community will feel safe and be safe, in all aspects of their lives.